Local Toronto Landlord drops some serious tips for wannabe investors. Must read!

 I am very glad it happened so early on as I learned a lot from that experience and have always kept it in mind whenever I interview potential tenants—I may want to help someone out, but rental properties are investments and usually are the most significant investment a small rental property owner has.

-Rentals are both a part of my income and my retirement plan, so I need to always keep that in mind!
+Rentals in Toronto are both a part of my income and my retirement plan, so I need to always keep that in mind!
 If I want to help people I can do so in other ways such as volunteering my time or donating money to worthy causes.